Toto Wolff questions new race boss as Lewis Hamilton defies jewellery ban - NewsBreak

 Wittich was hired by the FIA following Michael Masi’s dismissal for breaking the rules at last season’s Abu Dhabi Grand Prix – an event which denied Hamilton a record eighth championship.

-“How he has run the first few races has been respectful, solid and he hasn’t put a single foot wrong,” Mercedes team principal Wolff said of Wittich.
+“How he has run the first few races has been respectful, solid and he hasn’t put a single foot wrong,” Mercedes team principal Wolff said of Wittich in an interview with the PA news agency.

+“But is that [jewellery ban] a battle he needs to have at this stage?

 On Tuesday, it will be four months since Max Verstappen beat Hamilton to the title.
 But Masi’s incorrect handling of the affair remains a sore topic for Wolff.